Your brand colours are flippin’ important.

 Because colours mean different things to different people.

-Whatever the reason, colour or not, try not to think about this post as picking a colour which will sway a customer to buy.
-Instead, think about what colour attributes suit your brand and the personality you want your customers to see.
+Whatever the reason, colour or not, try not to think about it as picking a colour that will sway a customer to buy, instead, think about what colour attributes suit your brand and the personality you want your customers to see.

 Picking your brand colours.